Sponsored Link •

 example, Java allows you to declare variables of primitive types

-independent and separate from objects.
+methods, which are independent and separate from objects.
 This

 article will advise you on how to use static fields and methods

 in a Java program while maintaining an object-oriented focus in

 The lifetime of a class in a Java virtual machine (JVM) has many similarities to the lifetime of an object.
 Just as an object can have state, represented by the values of its instance variables, a class can have state, represented by the values of its class variables.
 Just as the JVM sets instance variables to default initial values before executing initialization code, the JVM sets class variables to default initial values before executing initialization code.
 And like objects, classes can be garbage collected if they are no longer referenced by the running application.

-Nevertheless, significant differences exist between classes and
+Nevertheless, significant differences exist between classes

-invocation of private instance methods;
+not dynamically bound: invocation of private instance methods;

 invocations with the

-keyword.
+super keyword.
 See Resources for more on this.)